codekult/katas/README.md

 # Katas

-Katas (resolved in JS and other programming languages) extracted from [Codewars](https://www.codewars.com/) and similar sites.
+Coding challenges extracted from all over the internet.